 Currently, 96% of DEG's funds go to Cambodian commercial banks (mainly ACLEDA Bank and Hattha Bank) for the purpose of SME promotion.
-As of 31 December 2021, direct commitments amounted to approximately EUR46 million, of which only EUR1.8 million was to an MFI or a MF deposit-taking institution.
+As of 31/12/2021, direct commitments amounted to approximately EUR 46 million, of which only EUR 1.8 million was to an MFI or a microfinance deposit-taking institution.
 However, an additional investment by DEG is still ongoing in the Cambodian-Laos-Myanmar Development Fund II, which is also active in Cambodia, among other places, but does not invest in the financial sector as of the reporting date of 31 December 2021.
 The aim of the investments is not direct poverty alleviation, as targeted by microloans, but to promote the creation of new jobs, the generation of (additional) local income and the development of markets and sectors, i.e. typical SME financing.

-KfW Entwicklungsbank, which operates on behalf of the German government and used to be an important player in MF in Cambodia, is currently only indirectly active with a total of three financing contributions: (i) a participation in the MIFA (Microfinance Initiative for Asia) Debt Fund (ii) a further participation in the Microfinance Enhancement Facility (MEF) fund and (iii) a participation in the fund Advans S.A., which in turn holds an interest in the Cambodian MFI Amret.
+KfW Entwicklungsbank, which operates on behalf of the German government and used to be an important player in microfinance in Cambodia, is currently only indirectly active with a total of three financing contributions: (i) a participation in the MIFA (Microfinance Initiative for Asia) Debt Fund (ii) a further participation in the Microfinance Enhancement Facility (MEF)